pmanolak/docs/en/development/testing.rst

     // Check the Location header matches the same previous URL
     $this->assertRedirectBack();

+    // Check the Location header matches the referer URL
+    $this->assertRedirectBackToReferer();

     // Check that no Location header has been set
     $this->assertNoRedirect();